rorosaurus/esp32-hub75-driver/README.md

 * 3x5 = 15 pins broken out for additional use:
   * 3x `GND`
   * 3x `3.3V`
-  * 9x `GPIO` (8 with ADC!): for buttons, potentiometers, sensors, etc.!
+  * 9x GPIO pins (8 with ADC!): for buttons, potentiometers, sensors, etc.!
 * Optional pads for one through-hole Electrolytic Capacitor (I use 1000uF) to smooth the `5V` power.
-* Optional pads for one SMD Ceramic Capacitor (I use 10uF) to enable the automatic bootloader.
-No more pressing buttons to upload new firmware!
+* Optional pads for one 1206 SMD Ceramic Capacitor (I use 10uF) to enable the automatic bootloader.
+No need to press buttons to upload new firmware!

 ## Assembly Instructions
 Full assembly instructions and more detailed information can be found here: [`ASSEMBLY.md`](ASSEMBLY.md)